 The financial statements are presented in South African rand, rounded to the nearest million.
 They are prepared on the going concern and historic cost bases except for certain financial instruments which are stated at fair value.
-The Company's current liabilities exceed its current assets by R3 million (2021: R3 million) as at 30 September 2022 due to trade and other payables and an intercompany loan.
-Management does not consider this a risk to the ability of the Company to continue as a going concern as these current liabilities are expected to be settled in the 2023 financial year with the dividends earned from subsidiaries.
+The Company's current liabilities exceed its current assets by R7 million (2022: R3 million) as at 30 September 2023 due to loan from Group companies.
+Management does not consider this a risk to the ability of the Company to continue as a going concern as these current liabilities are expected to be settled in the 2024 financial year with the dividends earned from subsidiaries.
 The financial statements are therefore prepared on the going concern basis.